techiescamp/linux-foundation-coupon/README.md

 **Restrictions:** This promotion is available to anyone who purchases the above-mentioned products with an applicable coupon between February 20, 2024, and February 29, 2024, 23:59 UTC.
 It is not valid for any other combination of courses or certifications.
 Promotional price limited to individual purchases ONLY.
 Offer not valid with any other discount combinations.
 Offer does not include THRIVE-ONE subscriptions or any FinOps courses and certifications.

+## [30% OFF] Linux Foundation Womens Day Sale (Expired)

+Get up to $416 discount on Linux Foundation certifications using the latest womens day sale.

+Use coupon code **IWD24** at https://kube.promo/devops